 - Shoulder Pain

 Usually, a condition that causes pain or discomfort and limits range of motion can be helped with dry needling therapy.
 To know for sure, contact a functional or integrative medicine doctor, such as Dr. Le to see if you could benefit from it.

 Why Is NOT a Candidate for Dry Needling Therapy

 Dry needling therapy is minimally invasive, so most people are candidates for it.
 The only people who should not have this therapy are:

 - People who have a phobia of needles.

 It’s important to speak to a certified and experienced dry needling therapist when considering this form of treatment to decide if it’s right for you.

 Contact ACN Wellness for Dry Needling Therapy

 Does dry needling therapy seem like an option for you?
 Contact ACN Wellness at 703-729-5600 for a consultation.
-We have two conveniently located functional medical offices in Leesburg and Vienna, Virginia.
+We have a conveniently located functional medical office in Vienna, Virginia.

 We look forward to helping you relieve pain and improve mobility with dry needling therapy.